Exam Board: AQA

 Our psychology department is very well-established, has a stable set of supportive staff and is headed by a highly experienced leader who also runs the network group for psychology teachers in South Yorkshire and parts of Derbyshire.
 This allows us to provide first class provision to all our students.

-In terms of value-added Silverdale’s psychology department is in the top 10% of schools offering this subject.
+In terms of value-added Silverdale’s psychology department is regularly in the top 10% of schools offering this subject.
 This means our students are very likely to get their target grade with us.
-We always have a high number of students getting A*, A and B grades; in 2016 this was 65% and in 2017 this was 63%.
-Previous students have featured in the top ten of all candidates in the country!
+We always have a high number of students getting A*, A and B grades.

 We are a friendly department and student feedback is extremely positive.
 We offer weekly mentoring sessions for Year 12 and exam revision support sessions for Year 13.